berryes/mogusbot/README.md

 ### Prerequisites

-You will need a mysql databse for it to work, any pc/vps/raspberry pi with at least 1 GB of ram.
+You will need a mysql databse for it to work
+Any pc/vps/raspberry pi with at least 1 GB of ram.
+And NodeJS 16.X

 ### Installation